alineborak/qa-assignment/README.md

+> ## QA Assignment by Aline Bora
+To start the tests, you may use the following scripts:

+To run in the browser: ```yarn cy:open```
+To run in background mode: ```yarn cy:headless```

+I have added test scenarios covering both Main Task and Bonus Tasks and some additional test scenarios.

 > ## Thalex QA Assignment.

 Welcome to the QA Assignment for Thalex.
 This assignment is based on the [RealWordApp](https://github.com/gothinkster/realworld) project.
 It is a project that specifies a set of criteria for a blogging app that can then be built using various technologies.
 It acts as a reference of how to develop a certain baseline of functionalities and features of said blogging app across various technologies in order to get a better overview of their use.